 History of Silver Service Etiquette

-Silver service has been around for hundreds of years, but unless you’ve eaten at high-end restaurants, stayed in the best hotels or worked in wealthy homes, you may not have experienced silver service dining.
-Historically, upper class British people have admired and respected silver service and this has become the bar set for dining across the globe.
+Silver service has been around for hundreds of years.
+But unless you’ve eaten at high-end restaurants, stayed in the best hotels or worked in wealthy homes.
+You may not have experienced silver service dining.
+Historically, upper-class British people have admired and respected silver service.
+And this has become the bar set for dining across the globe.

 The Basics of Silver Service Etiquette

 Silver service tends to be easier for a right-handed waiter.
-You stand behind the guest to their left side, holding and supporting the silverware with your left hand and serving the food with your right hand.
+You stand behind the guest to their left side.
+Holding and supporting the silverware with your left hand and serving the food with your right hand.
 This technique requires a great deal of practice and dexterity.
-You should practice whenever you can to keep these skills refreshed, especially if you are not actively serving as part of your daily duties.
+You should practice whenever you can to keep these skills refreshed.
+Especially if you are not actively serving as part of your daily duties.

-Silver Service Etiquette: Additional Rules and Guidelines
+Silver Service Etiquette: Service, Courses and Drinks

 - Plates are served from the left and cleared from the right side.
 This makes the guests feel less enclosed.
 Use your right hand to clear a used plate, and the left hand to slide in a fresh plate.
 The only exception to this is if there is an object on the right side, such as a sherry glass or if the guest is obstructing the way physically (perhaps leaning).
 In this case do not lean across the guest, and simply remove plates from the left side.